-We have continued to visit and investigate group companies since 2001.
+We have continued to visit and investigate group companies having relatively high environmental impacts since 2001.
 The aim of this is to prevent environmental pollution by these group companies.
-We analyze about 200 companies with a relatively high impact and burden on the global environment from among our group companies.
-We then conduct investigations into the actual conditions on approximately 10 companies a year.
-We have investigated a total of 286 offices over the past 21 years up to the end of FYE 2022.
-We assess companies in these investigations by investigating their factory and warehouse facilities, their situation of drainage to rivers, and their compliance with environmental laws and regulations in addition to holding a question and answer session with their management.
+We have investigated a total of 296 offices over the past 22 years up to the end of FYE 2023.
+We assess companies in these investigations by investigating their factory and warehouse facilities, their situation of drainage to rivers, and their compliance with environmental laws and regulations in addition to holding an engagement interview with their management regarding their response toward environmental challenges including climate change.